naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 example represent a subunit of the F-type ATPase (atpC) which has been found product of HGT and ithas been described as no longer  functional (REF1).

-The MAIN directories: POCKET MANUAL, PHYLOGENETIC, and PARAMETRIC.
+The MAIN directories: POCKET MANUAL, PHYLOGENETIC, PARAMETRIC, and SCRIPTS.

   - POCKET MANUAL:
     * PDF file first section: